-Authors are listed in alphabetical order.
+^{}Authors are listed in alphabetical order.
 This work benefited from discussion at the Workshop on Cross-Linguistic Semantics of Reciprocals in Utrecht.
-We would like to thank in particular Denis Paperno, Filipe Hisao Kobayashi, and two anonymous reviewers for Natural Language Semantics.
+We would like to thank in particular Denis Paperno, Filipe Hisao Kobayashi, and Louise McNally, as well as our anonymous referees.
 The research leading to these results received support from ERC FP7 grant 313610 (SemExp), ERC H2020 grant 788077 (Orisem), and ANR-17-EURE-0017 (FrontCog).